wrapperband/FTCBlockTimeAnalysis/README.md

 http://explorer.feathercoin.com/chain/Feathercoin?hi=1232903&count=500

-Transaction Value compared to Fees
+**Transaction Value compared to Fees and Percentage blocks with a Transaction**

 Three days Blockchain data have been analysed in detail.